shameCanales/shame-portfolio/README.md

 ---

 ## ✨ About the Project
+I’m a fresh IT graduate and self-taught developer passionate about turning ideas into interactive, user-friendly web experiences.
+My focus is on building clean, component-driven interfaces that are both functional and visually engaging.

+Currently, I’m sharpening my expertise in React, Next.js, Tailwind CSS, Redux Toolkit, and TanStack Query, while also exploring backend technologies to grow into a more complete developer.

-I built this portfolio to reflect not only my technical skills but also my design philosophy: **clean, minimalist, and intuitive interfaces** backed by solid code.
-It serves as both a personal brand hub and a project showcase, giving employers and collaborators a direct look at what I can build.
+This portfolio was crafted not just to showcase my projects, but also to reflect my design philosophy: clean, minimalist, and intuitive interfaces backed by solid code.
+It serves as both a personal brand hub and a project showcase, giving employers and collaborators a clear picture of what I can create.

 The site emphasizes: